If you’ve been harmed by an insurance entity, you deserve your money back

 The insurance commissioner can hold an insurance company or producer accountable if they violate the law by suspending their insurance license or issuing a fine.
 But if your company overcharges you or wrongfully takes your premium, we cannot make them give you your money back.

-Here’s how the proposed law would work:
+Here’s how the proposed bill could help consumers:

 • When an insurance company uses rates that are not approved, we don’t have a way to make them pay you back what you’ve overpaid.